openprocurement/openprocurement.auctions.dgf/docs/source/standard/auction.rst

 :bids:
    List of :ref:`bid` objects

-   A list of all bids placed in the auction with information about participants, their proposal and other qualification documentation.
+   A list of all bids placed in the auction with information about participants, their proposals and other qualification documentation.

    |ocdsDescription|
    A list of all the companies who entered submissions for the auction.